Before you begin data import, create an experiment. Simulink® Design Optimization™ software provides a tool for setting up the estimation session.

 To import data into your experiment right-click and select Edit....
 This will launch the experiment editor.
 In the experiment editor, you can define the signals contained in the experiment.

-in the workspace.
-You can import the input data by typing
+time array in the workspace.
+You can import the input data

 You can import the output data by typing

 You can view the data by clicking .
 The input data should look like this:

 Output data should look like this: